mongodb/leafygreen-ui/CONTRIBUTING.md

 - Functional components over class-based components
 - Creating abstractable hooks where possible, that can be used across multiple components
+- Native Array methods to bringing in other libraries, such as Lodash
+- Using default exports over named exports

 ## Code Style